-Text referring to new or amended provisions for 2012/13 is set in blue type.
+Text referring to new or amended provisions for 2013/14 is set in blue type.

 This guidance does not cover every aspect of student support.
-The full details are contained in the Regulations which are the legal basis of the student support arrangements for the academic year 2012/13.
+The full details are contained in the Regulations which are the legal basis of the student support arrangements for the academic year 2013/14.
 Nothing in this guidance can replace the Regulations and if there is any difference between this guidance and the Regulations, the Regulations prevail.
-This guidance is based on the Regulations in force in February 2012.